Let’s Build Something

 Scalability: Scalable to meet the needs of both small teams and large enterprises.
 Migration Issues: Migrating data to SharePoint from other platforms can be complex and time-consuming.

 Customising a SharePoint site can significantly enhance its functionality and appearance to meet your specific needs.
-Here are the steps to help you customise your SharePoint site.
+Here are the steps to help you customise your SharePoint site online.

 1. Understand Your Requirements